YingxuH/DataSciencePosts/docs/LLM_notes.md

 - gradient checkpointing can greatly reduce the memory cost
 - distributed training doesn't support gradient checkpointing.
 - Both Lora and p-tuning v2 are likely to cause the model to overfit to your sft dataset.
 Recommended to add common sense dataset.
 More details [here](https://zhuanlan.zhihu.com/p/622810394)
+- The target modules required by the LoRA config must be consistent with the parameter names of each particular LLM.
+E.g. `k_proj`, `q_proj` for Llama.

 ## Architecture
 Up to 2023, most of the trending LMs follow the transformer architecture.